britter/website/src/content/blogs/2025-01-02-gradle-nix.md

 This inefficiency can slow development and increase resource consumption, particularly for large projects with many dependencies.

 ## The 2025 Solution
-A new approach introduced in at the end of 2024 in [nixpkgs](https://github.com/NixOS/nixpkgs) simplifies the process by using updated Gradle build backed by [mitm-cache](https://github.com/chayleaf/mitm-cache).
+A new approach added to [nixpkgs](https://github.com/NixOS/nixpkgs) at the end of 2024 simplifies the process with enhanced Gradle build support backed by [mitm-cache](https://github.com/chayleaf/mitm-cache).

 This solution introduces a dependency lock file in JSON format, explicitly maintained by the developer.
 The process works as follows:

 1. **Generate a Dependency Lock File**:
-   Developers run a Gradle task outside the sandbox to generate a dependency lock file.
-This file explicitly lists all dependencies and their sources in a reproducible JSON format.
+   Developers run a Nix build that generates a dependency lock file.
+This file explicitly lists all dependencies of the Gradle build and their sources in a reproducible JSON format.

 2. **Populate the MITM Cache**:
    The dependency lock file is read by the mitm-cache, which downloads the listed dependencies and stores them locally.